moxystudio/node-proper-lockfile/README.md

 ### .unlock(file, [options])

-Releases a previously acquired lock on `file` or rejects the promise by throwing on error.
+Releases a previously acquired lock on `file` or rejects the promise on error.

 Whenever possible you should use the `release` function instead (as exemplified above).
 Still there are cases in which its hard to keep a reference to it around code.
 In those cases `unlock()` might be handy.